Analog Man presents KING OF TONE overdrive pedal

 Click HERE TO EMAIL analogspam TO GET ON THE LIST. - - You may want to CC yourself to keep the email as a record.
 If clicking does not work, right click and choose Copy Email Address then you can paste it into an email easily.

 Please use this link ONLY to get on the list.
 If the link does not work for you just send an email to analogspam at aol.com.
 For questions, please email analogmike.
 All emails sent to analogspam except to get on the list can not be replied to, sorry!
 If you already emailed and have not reached the top, any more emails to Analogspam will be deleted.
 You can get on the list again AFTER you reach the top and get your pedal, but not before then.

-The list is semi-automated so we can't really answer any questions when you get on the list.
-We don't need any phone or mailing address info, just email from your best email address for us to put on the list.
+This email address is automated so we can't answer any questions when you send an email to get on the list.
+We don't need any phone or mailing address info, just email us from your best email address for us to put on the list.
 You will get an IMMEDIATE auto reply, if not, please send again, maybe try one of your other email addresses.
 GMAIL USERS:Gmail blocks the reply, sorry you probably won't get a reply.
-BUT if you add this email address to your contact list, it will work.
+BUT if you add this email address to your contact list, it should work.
 No need to prepay or put down a deposit, we will give you ordering info when your pedal is ready to ship.Please don't ask for status on the list unless you are close to the SHIPPING date on the King of Tone delay page.
 We just can't afford to spend an hour a day on list administration.
 Thanks!

 Hand made in the USA